 Feel free to get creative with the toppings too.
 Change up the cheese, swap bacon for veggie sausage, whatever you want!
 I have even made an everything bagel breakfast pizza.

 - Creme Caramel from Art of Natural Living

 - Ham and Cheese Omelet from That Recipe

 - Instant Pot Egg Bites from Hezzi-D’s Books and Cooks

 - Preheat your oven to 500 degrees 30 minutes before you're ready to bake your pizza, with a pizza stone placed on the bottom rack.

 - On a lightly floured countertop, pat the dough into a disc with your fingertips, then drape the dough over your fists and carefully stretch it from beneath to form a 12-inch circle (or fit to a baking sheet).

 - Generously dust the surface of a pizza peel (or large inverted sheet pan)* with cornmeal and place the stretched dough on it.
 Sprinkle the dough with the potatoes, cheddar and bacon.

 - Shake the pizza peel slightly to make sure the dough is not sticking.
 Carefully lift any sections that are sticking and sprinkle a bit more cornmeal underneath, then slide the pizza directly onto the baking stone in one quick forward-and-back motion.
-Crack 3 eggs over the top of the pizza and season with salt and pepper.
+Crack 3 to 4 eggs over the top of the pizza and season with salt and pepper.